 8. Start Journaling & Making Lists

-Journaling is a great tool to help you write down your worries, rather than bottle them up until they explode.
-Think of journaling, brain dumping, or making lists as a way to take what you’re thinking internally and putting it on paper.
-This offers your brain the necessary space to breathe and work through your emotions.
-You can then take a step back, refocus your energy on things that need fixing, and determine how to move forward in a healthy way.
+Journaling is a tool to release worries rather than bottle them up until they explode.
+Brain dumping is a way to place internal thoughts on paper, offering your brain the necessary space to breathe and work through these feelings.
+You can then take a step back, refocus your energy on things that need fixing, and determine how to move forward healthily.

 9. Practice Deep Breathing/Breathwork

-One of the most underutilized and simple tools for coping with empathy burnout is to train your breath.
-There are many ways you can practice breathwork, such as taking slow deep breaths, using guided exercises, or engaging in Wim Hof or Holotropic breathing.
-Breathwork activates the body’s relaxation response, and encourages you to stop and think before reacting to stress.
+One of the most underutilized tools for coping with empathy burnout is to train your breath.
+You can practice breathwork in many ways, such as taking slow breaths, using guided exercises, or engaging in Wim Hof or Holotropic breathing.
+Breathwork activates the relaxation response and encourages you to stop and think before reacting to stress.

-Breathwork reduces empathy burnout symptoms as it helps increase oxygen, improve blood flow, and regulate your sympathetic and parasympathetic nervous systems.
-This reduces production of stress hormones such as cortisol, adrenaline, and norepinephrine.
+Breathwork reduces empathy burnout symptoms by increasing oxygen, improving blood flow, and regulating your sympathetic and parasympathetic nervous systems.
+This shift reduces the production of stress hormones such as cortisol, adrenaline, and norepinephrine.

 10. Establish Your Support System

 Leaning on established support systems is important when overcoming empathy burnout.
-This may take some time, courage, and a lot of trust.
-A support system does not only mean your family and friends–it can also include any associates, mentors, or professionals who you feel will support you, no matter what.
-For example, if you are experiencing empathy burnout at work, ask a trusted coworker to help you develop a plan that allows you meet expectations, while also taking care of your mental and emotional health.
+Doing so may take some time, courage, and a lot of trust.
+A support system does not only mean your family and friends–it can also include any associates, mentors, or professionals who support you, no matter what.
+For example, if you are experiencing empathy burnout at work, ask a trusted coworker to help you develop a plan that allows you to meet expectations while also taking care of your mental and emotional health.

 When to Seek Professional Help

-Seeking support as soon as signs of empathy burnout emerge is recommended, rather than allowing them to be overwhelming.
-Allowing this condition to go unaddressed or overlooked can increase one’s risk for experiencing worsening symptoms of depression or symptoms of anxiety.
+Seek support as soon as signs of empathy burnout emerge rather than allowing them to be overwhelming.
+Letting this condition go unaddressed or overlooked can increase the risk of worsening symptoms of depression or symptoms of anxiety.

 You have many options when finding the right therapist.
-Whether you choose to explore online therapy options, use an online therapist directory, or ask for recommendations from your doctor or loved ones, help is available to support you through this process.
+Whether you explore online therapy options, use an online therapist directory, or ask for recommendations from your doctor or loved ones, help is available to support you.

 Therapy options for empathy burnout include:

-- Cognitive behavioral therapy (CBT): CBT helps one understand the relationship between their thoughts, feelings, and actions.
-Clients will then focus on changing one of the three in order to positively influence and adjust the remaining two.
+- Cognitive behavioral therapy (CBT): CBT helps clients understand the relationship between their thoughts, feelings, and actions.
+They will then focus on changing negativity to influence and enact positive changes.

 - Walk-and-talk therapy: A walk-and-talk therapy session can be especially beneficial for addressing symptoms of empathy burnout.
-The bilateral stimulation that is experienced from walking is similar to that utilized in eye movement desensitization and reprocessing therapy (EMDR), which can help one process emotions that are stored in their body.
+The bilateral stimulation experienced from walking is similar to that utilized in eye movement desensitization and reprocessing therapy (EMDR), which can help one process emotions stored in the body.

-- Solution-focused therapy: Solution-focused therapy helps clients identify what causes their empathy burnout and work towards implementing solutions to address triggers.
+- Solution-focused therapy: Solution-focused therapy helps clients identify what causes their empathy burnout and work toward implementing solutions to address triggers.

 - Mindfulness-based stress reduction therapy (MBSR): This approach marries Buddhist practices with mental health treatment.
 MBSR teaches a person coping skills that can help them recover from empathy burnout.